kongware/ftor/README.md

 ## Goal

-This is the still unfinished proof that a Haskell-like runtime type checker for Javascript is actually useful, not just for learning purposes but also for production.
+This is the still unfinished proof that a Haskell-like runtime type validator for Javascript is actually useful, not just for learning purposes but also for production.

 ## Features